Melissa M. Shirley

 - Unanimous jury verdict for gaming industry client involving allegations of sex discrimination, harassment and retaliation.

-- Obtained Judgment as a Matter of Law in extended multi-defendant jury trial concerning alleged race discrimination.
+- Obtained Judgment as a Matter of Law in extended multi-defendant jury trial for nursing home concerning alleged race discrimination.

 - Secured zero damage award for retail client held to have violated the NLRA.